-Here's a link to a JSON capture of an editor-modified version of this demo (versions b, run it and c, run it ).
+Here are links to JSON captures of editor-modified versions of this demo (versions b, run it and c, run it ).
 To see the animation, use the run-it links above or follow the view-it links then use ctrl-a and ctrl-c to copy the page.
-Paste the copy buffer, ctrl-v, into the text area under the "Capture" button, then click the #6 button to run the capture.
+Paste the copy buffer, ctrl-v, into the text area under the "Capture" button.
+Then click the #6 button to run the capture.

 The "a," "d," and "w" keys point and fire the jet.
 The "s" key is used to turn the jet to a direction opposing the current motion of the puck (shift-s does a simple 180 flip).
 These can be useful in breaking (stopping).
 The "j," "l," and "i" keys point and fire the gun.
 The "k" key rotates the gun in 90-degree clockwise steps (shift-k steps counterclockwise).
 Holding down the spacebar turns on a shield that protects you from the bullets of an opponent (you can't shoot when your shield is up).
 Target pucks will pop after 10 hits, client-controlled pucks pop after 20 hits.